MinecraftPublisher/alan/README.md

 # Alan - Array Language
 This is a simple compiler for a [memory-safe] programming language where everything (even numbers) are arrays.
 It is very primitive, and reading the `template.c` file gives you a way better understanding of the built-in functions.

+It is turing-complete, but:
+- The C version is not fully usable yet
-It *may* be turing-complete (I haven't checked, but it probably is), but it requires most commonly used utilities to be written using C interfacing, or written directly into the C templating.
+- The typescript version is outdated and it requires most commonly used utilities to be written using C interfacing, or written directly into the C templating.
 An updating including a proper guide and an stdlib alongside troubleshooting coming soon.

 ## Updates
+- Update 1.p3C: Static analyzer is now improved, and the compiler can (sloppily) target x86-64 direct bytecode output for linux, but only as JIT.
 - Update 1.p2C: Created and improved the C parser + static analyzer.
 The end goal is compiling programs directly to x86_64 machine code as an executable.
 - Update 1.p1: Added literal unrolling and caching, optimized function calls and reduced dereference count.
 The compiled executable now runs about ***100x*** faster!

 ## Fun facts
 - The name wasn't originally supposed to be a reference to Alan Turing, but later on I realized the correlation.
-- The static analyzer is called the Overlord.
+- The static analyzer is called the Inspector.
 Why?
 I don't know, I didn't want to just call it "Static Analyzer".
 That would be boring.
+The parser is called Librarian, the intermediate representation generator is called Tourist, and the executable generators are called Scribes.

 ---

 ## Experimental Alcc (C rewrite) build:
->This version is in-development and is not fully fledged, as in it only produces an intermediate representation and not an output x86 binary.
+>This version is in-development and is not fully fledged, as in it only produces a Just-In-Time compiled function pointer for 64-bit x86 systems running linux.
+Even that isn't fully fledged out.
 1. Install clang and make
 2. Clone the repo and cd into it
 3. Run `make`.
-The parser executable will be in the `out/` folder and it will also automatically run it with a fizzbuzz test file.
+The parser executable will be in the `out/` folder and it will also automatically run it with the test file of the day.

 ## Build:
->Currently only the typescript version that emits C code and compiles it using `clang` is available.
-The C version will emit machine code directly with no dependency requirements and it is a work in progress.
+>Currently the typescript version that emits C code and compiles it using `clang` is available.
+The C version is trying to emit machine code directly with no dependency requirements and it is a work in progress.
 1. Install bun
 2. Clone the repo and cd into the repo and then to the `ts_version/` folder
 3. Run `make build`
-4. Compiler executable is now in `./out/alc`.
+4. Compiler executable is now in `ts_version/out/alc`.
 Run like this: `alc <input_file> <output_executable>`

 **Note**: The compiler requires `clang` in path to work.